o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/actors.md

 Create cloth by adding the **Cloth** component to an entity that has an **Actor** component, and then setting the properties of the **Cloth** component\.

-1. In Lumberyard Editor, add a new entity to the level\.
+1. In O3DE Editor, add a new entity to the level\.

 1. Add an **Actor** component to the entity, and reference the actor asset and material\.